topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 A JTAG emulator can be connected to the VCP-G through J100 for debugging.
 Figure 4.2 shows the location of J100.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.2%20Connector%20for%20JTAG%20(J100).png"></p>
 <p align="center"><strong>Figure 4.2 Connector for JTAG (J100)</strong><p>
-Basically, JTAG is disabled.
+JTAG is disabled by default.
 To enable JTAG, you must change the connections of R178 and R179.
 If TRSRn is set to high by R178, the MCU enters JTAG mode.

 Table 4.1 describes the pins of J100.
 <p align="center"><strong>Table 4.1 J100 Pin Description</strong></p>